dbenesh82/host_specificity_lcl_analyses/calc_specificity/calc_specificity_patterns.md

 ### Specificity vs growth tradeoff

 We can examine another potential tradeoff related to host specificity.
 Namely, that generalist stages grow less.
 A common idea about the evolution of specificity is that a 'jack-of-all-trades is a master of none'.
-Some maybe generalists (jack-of-all-trades) pay for their wide host ranges with less growth.
-By contrast, specialists (masters) grow extensively.
+That is, generalists (jacks) pay for their wide host ranges with less growth, while specialists (masters) grow extensively.
 Let's import the parasite body size data from the life cycle database.

 ``` r
 dataL <- read.csv(file="../data/CLC_database_lifehistory.csv", header = TRUE, sep=",")